axelson/scenic_asteroids/README.md

   * [ ] Add single player control via browser
   * [ ] Ask for player name
   * [ ] Add a waiting screen/lobby
+* [ ] Splash screen add option to choose single player or multiplayer
+  * Logo will come down and then the options appear
+  * [ ] Pressing "SPC" or "s" will start single player immediately
+  * [ ] Pressing "m" will start multi player immediately
+* [ ] Test possibility of rendering the current scene to an html canvas

 The player javascript will record action states (not key states)
 Actions:
 * move_aim_direction (vector)